Historical New England Plein Air Harbour Oil Paintings Signed T. Bailey 1934, Rockport and Gloucester

-A pair of charming and quaint custom framed oil-on-board original oil paintings of New England harbour scenes.
+A pair of charming and beautifully painted custom framed oil-on-board original oil paintings of New England harbour scenes.

 One depicts the harbor scene in Rockport, Mass. and the other portrays the harbor scene in Gloucester, Mass.
 Very competently painted, the artist has captured the scenes in a style that represents the era beautifully.
-These paintings have authentic patina about them.
+These paintings have a 'feel' about them.

 Mounted in original hand carved gold wood frames.

 Each is signed by the artist lower right and is titled & dated 1934 on the verso.
 One also bears the brand of the artisan that carved the frame "Arturo" on the frame verso.

 Condition is very good with some minor age and wear effects to frame and matting - see photographs.

 The paintings are on 8" x 10" boards.
 The frames are 18" x 16" x 1 1/4".